-- International flights have resumed at Podgorica and Tivat airports. - Effective 11 March 2021, all travellers entering the country must present proof of vaccination or a negative result from a COVID-19 PCR or RAT test taken no more than 48 hours prior to arrival. - All individuals arriving from Albania, Bosnia and Herzegovina, Croatia, 0 Kosovo, or Serbia are exempt from this measure and may enter without restrictions. - Freight transporters and aircraft cabin crews are also exempt.
-0
+• International flights have resumed at Podgorica and Tivat airports.

+- All travellers entering the country must present proof of vaccination or a negative result from a COVID-19 PCR or rapid antigen test taken no more than 72 hours prior to arrival. - All individuals who have spent the previous 15 days in the following countries are exempt from this measure and may enter without restrictions: all EU countries, Albania, Belarus, Bosnia and Herzegovina, Canada, Croatia, Israel, Kosovo, Moldova, North Macedonia, Norway, Kazakhstan, Russia, Serbia, Switzerland, Ukraine, and the United States. - Freight transporters and aircraft cabin crews are also exempt.